Trout Migration in Montana

 The Race Up Rock Creek

-For the past several years, Montana Fish Wildlife and Parks biologists have been tracking Westslope cutthroat trout that migrate into and out of the Rock Creek watershed using radio telemetry.
-The public is invited to follow along via the Race Up Rock Creek Dashboard here on our website.
+For several years, Montana Fish Wildlife and Parks biologists tracked Westslope cutthroat trout that migrate into and out of the Rock Creek watershed using radio telemetry.
+The public was able to follow along via the Race Up Rock Creek Dashboard here on our website.